fabiodellagiustina/Multi-tenant-SDN-Slicing-in-ComNetsEmu/SVMN_project/README.md

 An issue was found during the project.
 It is related to the forwarding OpenFlow packet_out messages when commanded by the OpenFlow tenant controller to the switches.
 This kind of error takes place only in switches that are shared among two or more slices in the FlowVisor definition.
 More specifically, the pattern we found shows no issues on the first controller assigned to the shared switch, instead manifesting itself for all subsequent controllers assigned to it within FlowVisor.

-As an example, this issue may arise in the First topology exposed, from the handling by the middle slice tenant controller to command a packet_out message to Switch 4 (which is shared with the upper slice).
+As an example, this issue may arise in the first topology exposed, from the handling by the middle slice tenant controller to command a packet_out message to Switch 4 (which is shared with the upper slice).
 That would generate an error, illustrated below, of type "bad permissions" on the switch.

 ```bash
 EVENT ofp_event->NoFlowEntry EventOFPPacketIn